-A minimum of 30 credits, of which 21 must be at the 300 level or above, including the three “core courses,” Senior Thesis and Colloquium (PHIL 498), and Seminar in Philosophy (PHIL 425).
+A minimum of 30 credits, of which 21 must be at the 300 level or above, including the three “core courses,” Seminar in Philosophy (PHIL 425), and a capstone project consisting of a paper of at least 5,000 words, approved by their advisor.
+This paper can be written either in conjunction with any upper-level course (PHIL 300 or above) taught by a full-time faculty-member in any of the final four semesters, or, for students wishing to pursue independent project, as PHIL 395 with an agreeing sponsor.
+The COM 4 requirement will be fulfilled by a presentation of the capstone project.
 The core courses, which are required for both major programs as well as the minor program, are the following History survey courses, plus one of the survey Value courses:

 History Classical Philosophy, PHIL 310, 3 credits